 The School Board seeks to provide a safe and positive learning environment for all students.
-Bullying, harassment and/or hazing, disrupts both a student's ability to learn and the school's ability to educate its students in a safe environment.
-Therefore, the Board will not tolerate student bullying, harassment, and/or hazing, in any form while on District grounds or at any District sponsored events.
+Bullying and/or hazing disrupts both a student's ability to learn and the school's ability to educate its students in a safe environment.
+Therefore, the Board will not tolerate student bullying and/or in any form while on District grounds or at any District sponsored events.